SAREC-Lab/sUAS-UseCases/usecases/supporting/CollectAndAnalyseSample.md

 **Pre-Conditions**

-- The UAV has arrived at a predefined sampling location
+The UAV has arrived at a predefined sampling location

 **Post Conditions**

-Success end condition
+_Success end condition:_

 - Samples are collected and analyzed from all targeted coordinates

-Failure end condition:
+_Failure end condition:_

-UAV fails to collect water samples
+UAV fails to collect samples

 **Trigger**